 - ChaCha20 and Poly1305 for symmetric encryption and data exchange

-The underlying principle is both simple and effective: Each participant receives a public VPN key, through which they can be uniquely identified.
+The underlying principle is both simple and effective: Each participant receives a public VPN key that uniquely identifies them.
 Ed25519 is used as the protocol for public key authentication.

 WireGuard's high security and encryption standards are rooted in modern crypto algorithms.
-Using "cryptokey routing", servers and clients each receive static IP addresses which are stored in the server's configuration data.
-When establishing a connection, this is compared to the public key, and only when they match, does the process continue.
+Thanks to "cryptokey routing", servers and clients each receive static IP addresses which are stored in the server's configuration data.
+When establishing a connection, this is compared to the public key, and the process only continues if they match.

 An Overview of WireGuard's Pros and Cons

-The main advantage of WireGuard is its straightforward usability.
+WireGuard's main advantage is how straightforward it is to use.
 Apart from that, it also offers a number of other benefits:

 High-performing and stable VPN tunneling

 Solid security owing to integration of current cryptographic processes

 Well thought-out concept

-If you are planning to use WireGuard, you should be aware that it remains "under construction", particularly in terms of functionality.
+If you are planning to use WireGuard, you should be aware that it's still a work in progress, particularly in terms of functionality.
 Alongside its numerous advantages, WireGuard also has some significant disadvantages: